awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 + [ORC](#copy-orc)
 + [PARQUET](#copy-parquet)

 COPY from columnar format is supported with certain restriction\.
-For more information, see [COPY from Columnar Data Formats](copy-usage_notes-copy-from-columnar.md)\. <a name="copy-data-format-parameters"></a>Data Format Parameters
+For more information, see [COPY from columnar data formats](copy-usage_notes-copy-from-columnar.md)\. <a name="copy-data-format-parameters"></a>Data format parameters

 FORMAT \[AS\]  <a name="copy-format"></a>
 \(Optional\) Identifies data format keywords\.
 The FORMAT arguments are described following\.